How to Add Additional Detections to the / Forensic Acquisition and Investigation Platform

 Yara Rules

-The Yara Rules field allows you to apply your own Yara rules in addition to the built-in rules provided by Cado.
-When a rule matches, it will trigger a detection:
+The Yara Rules field allows you to apply your own Yara rules in addition to the built-in rules provided by / Forensic Acquisition and Investigation.
+We use the meta section of the yara rule during processing and use the following levels to assign an alarm level to the detection:

 Indicators of Compromise (IOCs)